turingschool/standards/Readme.md

 * Cross referencing (might need an id... might not need to cross-reference)
 * Edit a specific standard (I prob want an id)
 * Hierarchy of tags (ie render a static site, what goes at top?)
-* Versioning
+* Versioning (store deltas? what does CouchDB do? <-- omg, student assignment!)

-## To use this on Monday, we need:
+## TODO before Monday, we need:

-* Structure described above
+* library
+  * Refactor `lib/standards.rb`
+  * Extract into objects whose job is to perform these tasks
+  * Ensure no bs implementation (e.g. not all have id of 1 :)
+  * Introduce data structures
+  * Update tests to use data structures/service objects
-* Standards for the lessons being taught next week
+* Write standards for lessons for next week
-* Basic presentation (ie render a static site)
+* Use the lib to generate a static site, so students have something they can see

 -----